Ath-Alt/tripcraft/README.md

 ### Credentials

-Make sure Jenkins has a credential entry with ID 'dockerHub' containing your DockerHub username and login token.
+Make sure Jenkins has a DockerHub login saved with the ID dockerHub.

 ---

 ### Dependencies

 - Docker
-- OpenShift CLI ('oc')
+- OpenShift CLI (oc)
-- Jenkins (with Git, Docker, and Credentials plugins)
+- Jenkins with plugins: Git, Docker, Credentials

 ---

 ### Notes

-- The default checkout is skipped using 'skipDefaultCheckout(true)' to allow manual git cloning.
+- Jenkins skips the default git checkout on purpose so it can clne manually.
-- Tests run inside the live OpenShift environment, so 'oc' CLI access must be configured on the Jenkins node.
+- The tests run inside the actual OpenShift environment, so Jenkins must be allowed to use oc.